 Expired music rights

 This isn't unique to gaming—we've seen it happen to TV shows like The Wonder Years and WKRP in Cincinati, which can't be re-broadcast or sold once the rights to the music used on the shows have expired.
 The music either has to be removed from the show and replaced with something else, or new deals with license holders for each song need to be made.
 Years after a show or game has wrapped production, it's extremely difficult for either of those things to happen.
 Happily, in the case of Alan Wake, Microsoft was able to renegotiate the music rights and get the game back on sale with all of its original soundtrack intact.

 The same situation has occurred with other games, too: Grand Theft Auto: Vice City was pulled briefly off Steam and other digital marketplaces in 2012, only returning after several songs had been removed.
-On the plus side, if you already own these games prior to them leaving Steam, you can still play them and enjoy the music.
+On the plus side, if you already own these games prior to them leaving Steam, you can still play them and enjoy the original music.

 Reviews causing a stir is nothing new, but it's entirely another matter when a developer tries to boost its Steam review score and word of mouth with fake reviews for its own game.
 We've seen it a few times now: Acram Digital's board game adaptations were pulled from Steam by Valve after it came to light that a staff member of Acram had been posting positive reviews of their game using different Steam accounts.